 High engagement ensures the platform serves as the single source of truth.
 Key indicators reveal whether teams actively use the platform or simply go through the motions:

-- Daily active usage: teams engage consistently because the platform centralizes work execution, not only status reporting.
+- Daily active usage: Teams engage consistently because the platform centralizes work execution, not only status reporting.

-- Collaboration frequency: contextual updates within items reduce email threads, while the Update section fosters interaction and responsiveness.
+- Collaboration frequency: Contextual updates within items reduce email threads, while the Update section fosters interaction and responsiveness.

-- Mobile adoption: a fully functional mobile app keeps field teams and traveling executives connected, preventing data gaps.
+- Mobile adoption: A fully functional mobile app keeps field teams and traveling executives connected, preventing data gaps.

 Early success indicators